 Related: Auslogics Driver Updater: Update Your Drivers in One Click!

-It is possible that the Ctrl + Alt + Del sequence occurred when you installed software that automatically modified your default keyboard settings.
+It is possible that the Ctrl + Alt + Del sequence issue occurred when you installed software that automatically modified your default keyboard settings.

 It can also show up after you’ve added some custom keyboard shortcuts or hotkeys.
 So, you can try resetting your keyboard settings to resolve the issue.
 Here are the steps you should follow:

-• Press Windows Key + I on your keyboard.
+• Press Windows key + I on your keyboard.
 This should open Windows Settings.

-• Select Time & Language.
+• Select Time & language > Language & region.

-• If you’re currently using only one language, you can add another by clicking the Add a language option under Preferred Languages.
+• If you’re currently using only one language, you can add another by clicking the Add a language option under Preferred languages.
 Make sure you do not select the Set as my Windows display language option.
 On the other hand, if you’re already using multiple languages, you can skip this step.

 • Select your primary language.
 It should be the first one on the list.
 Click the down arrow, then the up arrow to take it back to the top of the list.